AgustinGomila/Tarati/README.en.md

 The game ends when:

 * No player can move (total blockage), or
-* An agreed condition is met (e.g., number of turns or piece difference).
+* An agreed condition is met (e.g., number of turns).

 The player who **controls more pieces on the board** or meets the agreed objective wins.